-If you are using one or more PCI add-on cards then you will need to discover the address each is responds to.
-There seem to be no standards!
+If you are using one or more PCI add-on cards then you will need to discover the address to which each responds.
+There are no standards!
 Run the Windows Control Panel from the Windows Start button.
 Double click on System and choose the Hardware tab.
 Click the Device Manager button.
 Expand the tree for the item "Ports (COM & LPT)".